The AOP framework and AOP-Wiki

 AOP428 - ACE2 dysregulation leading to alteration of gut microbiota

-The CIAO project is supported by the Society for the Advancement of Adverse Outcome Pathways (SAAOP), following its mission to promote and advance scientific research that fosters the development and use of AOPs.
+The CIAO project was supported by the Society for the Advancement of Adverse Outcome Pathways (SAAOP), following its mission to promote and advance scientific research that fosters the development and use of AOPs.
 The AOP Framework is managed by the Organisation for Economic Co-operation and Development (OECD), but the CIAO project is an independent undertaking, making use of the OECD standards.

 Find out more about the OECD AOP Framework here